Student at Boston College studying Communication

-I know ... it's presumtuous of me to assume that anyone would be interested in the personal philosophy of a 21-year-old, but after eight years of Jesuit education, it would be strange for me not to have one.
-The Jesuits have a way of laying the foundation on which a "good" life -- at least their version of a good life -- is based.
-Here's are the core elements of mine taken from their teaching.
+I know ... it's presumtuous of me to assume that anyone would be interested in the deep thought and personal philosophy of a 21-year-old college student, but after eight years of Jesuit education, it would be strange for me not to have some.
+The fathers have a way of laying the foundation of a "good" life, at least their version of a good life.
+Here are the core elements of my own foundation taken from their teaching.

 -

-- I value my integrity and consider it in every decision I make.
+I value my integrity and consider it in every decision.

 -